 Washington wastes billions of taxpayer dollars annually on agriculture policies that no longer address the economic or environmental realities of 21st century agriculture.
 Many of these policies were created in the 1930s as temporary assistance measures to combat conditions of the Great Depression.
 Nearly 80 years later, many continue despite not addressing the needs of the majority of America’s farmers, rural communities, consumers or taxpayers.
 Billions of dollars are funneled each year to an increasingly small number of large farming operations, while the majority of farmers and rural residents receive little assistance.
 Taxpayer subsidies also distort farm policies to contribute to overproduction and cultivation of marginal lands, wasting taxpayer dollars and harming the environment.

 Each year we spend billions to promote both mature energy technologies as well as new, unproven, risky ones.
 Many of these technologies are destructive to public health and the environment, and billions of taxpayer dollars could be saved by cutting subsidies to them.
 Continuing to ask taxpayers to subsidize these technologies of the past or to ante up money for new harmful technologies is fiscally and environmentally reckless.
-We must shift course in 2011 and recognize that the pitfalls of our current system should not be allowed to continue through variations on failed energy policies of the past.
+In 2021, it’s beyond time to leave the legacy of failed energy policies of the past behind.

 The federal government owns more than 650 million acres of land and manages waterways and flood plains.
 Publicly owned lands include national parks, forests, historical sites and wildlife refuges that provide opportunities for recreation, tourism and conservation.
 Many public lands, however, are also given over to purely commercial uses such as grazing, mining, drilling and timber harvesting.
 Often these industries do not pay for the resources they remove or the infrastructure they need for resource extraction.
 At the same time, they negatively impact water, air and ecosystems.
 If Congress is serious about improving the environment and cutting the deficit, it should require industries using our public lands to pay fair value for these resources.